google-deepmind/kinetics-i3d/README.md

 can be downloaded from the [UCF101 website](http://crcv.ucf.edu/data/UCF101.php).

-Our preprocessing uses internal libraries, but can be reproduced as follows.
-For both streams, we sample frames at 25 frames per second.
+Our preprocessing uses internal libraries, that have now been open-sourced [here](https://github.com/google/mediapipe/blob/master/mediapipe/examples/desktop/media_sequence/kinetics_dataset.py).
+It does the following: both streams, we sample frames at 25 frames per second.
 For Kinetics, we additionally clip the videos at the start and end times provided.